darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ### Imperative programming

-F# supports imperative programming which Dark does not support yet.
+F# supports imperative programming which Darklang does not support yet.

 F# has mutable values that it prefers to refs (it has refs, but they're deprecated).
 Mutable values are used like so: